livecode/atom-language-livecode/README.md

 * Use the search field to search for the **language-livecode** package
 * Click "Install"

-Using the command line: `apm install language-livecode`

-See also the [Atom Packages](https://atom.io/docs/v1.0.19/using-atom-atom-packages) section in the Atom Flight Manual.
+See also the [Atom Packages](https://atom.io/docs/v1.0.19/using-atom-atom-packages) section in the Atom Flight Manual for more info, including how to install packages from the command line.

 ## Configuration